matthias-reis/aithir.de/_content/posts/2025/2025-09-08-meetdown-pitch.md

 On the very opposite side, however, there is instant messaging.
 The people in those conversations are usually very close to each other and the exchange is on eye level.
-But those media usually don't have functionalities to get in contact.
+But those media usually don't have functionalities to make contact.
-You can only chat if you know the other side already.
+You can (with some exceptions) only chat if you know the other side already.

-The Aha momet lies in the big empty space between those worlds, the region of communities and likeminded people.
+The aha moment lies in the big empty space between those worlds, the region of communities and likeminded people.
 While there are some commercial services that play in that area (thinking of meetup or discord), that space is heavily underrepresented.